manuelmarcos/RibotTeam/README.md

    * **PoppingView** is one of them.
 This view is being added on top of the table view instead of the actual view and that is why it could look broken if you scroll down.
 We have to change the **RBTMasterViewController_iPhone.xib** in order to do this.
 It is not a major change but it will affect to the controller **RBTMasterViewController**

    * **RBTDetailViewController_iPhone.xib** I would like to make this view scrollable because at the moment I am resizing the label font size in order to fit them into the frame given.
 Basically, I would like to make dinamic sizes for the label frames.
 In this case, the text size will be always the same.
-Also, if we do not have a description, instead of displaying "No description" we will not display it and the view will be resize.
+Also, if we do not have a description, instead of displaying "No description" we will not display it and the view will be resized.

    * **Twitter** Instead of open the App, integrate the twitter framework into it.

-There are more improvements that I would like to do... such as create Localizable.String for different languages... or an email composer... or ribotar in full screen...
-It is always difficult to stop adding new features!!
+There are more improvements that I would like to do... such as create Localizable.String for different languages... or an email composer... or ribotars in full screen... or an iPad App...

+Lastly, I did a small research at the beginning in order to compare different applications which, do the same as ribotTeam, and make the right decisions for:
+   * Project template: It is a Master-Detail template.
+Such as Twitter App, Contacts (Native App), Notes (Native App) ...
+   * App Icon: It just has a letter and a color.
+Simple an clear like google App, Vine App, Wikipedia App, tumblr App ...
+   * Launch screen: It is an empty table view.
+Such as twitter App, notes App or foursquare ...

+I am quite happ